Unlawful Carrying of a Weapon (UCW) in Texas is defined by Texas Penal Code §46.02 and covers handguns, illegal knives, and clubs carried unlawfully.

 Texas gun laws are complex and constantly evolving.
 A qualified criminal defense attorney will be aware of the most up-to-date information.

-Unlawful Carrying Weapon in Texas: Punishments
+Unlawful Carrying Weapon in Texas: Penalties & Punishments

-- Third-degree felony.
-Possessing a firearm, as a convicted felon, outside of your home is a third degree felony.
-This could result in imprisonment for 2 to 10 years and a $10,000 fine.
+Possessing a firearm as a convicted felon outside of your home, or carrying into a §46.03 prohibited place, is a third-degree felony under §46.02(a-4) / §46.03.
+This could result in imprisonment for 2 to 10 years in TDCJ and a $10,000 fine.
+A felony UCW conviction also triggers a lifetime federal firearm prohibition under 18 U.S.C. §922(g)(1).

 Underestimating the severity of an unlawful carrying of a weapon charge can have significant consequences.
 A conviction can affect your employment opportunities, housing options, and future right to own a gun.

 Also, there are many legal ways for prosecutors to expand the range of punishment for a UCW charge.
-These enhancements vary based upon an individual’s previous convictions, the case facts, and whether the person has an affirmative finding of family violence on their record.
+These enhancements vary based on an individual’s previous convictions, the case facts, and whether the person has an affirmative finding of family violence on their record.
+For these reasons, it is important to speak to an attorney with experience in Texas UCW laws to make sure your family fully understands the ramifications of your criminal case.

 Carrying a Weapon While Committing Another Crime